 We have 22 beds across two counties.
-Corvallis House holds 12 beds: 6 male, 4 female, and 2 flexible (used for transgendered, age differences, and overflow).
+Corvallis House holds 12 beds: 6 male, 4 female, and 2 flexible (used for trans/ gender nonconforming, age differences, and overflow).
 Albany House holds 10 beds: 5 male, 4 female, and 1 flexible.

 How do the youth find you?

 Youth often seek us out on their own, and parents or guardians seek us out for help as well.
 Many are referred from other agencies such as the Juvenile Departments, Mental Health Departments, and schools.
-Youth are also referred through our Drop-In Center, Cornerstone Youth Outreach Center.
+Youth are also referred through our Outreach Team and Drop-In Centers.